Efficacy and Safety of Low-Dose Colchicine after Myocardial Infarction

 Primary Conclusions:

-Low-dose colchicine (0.5 mg daily) significantly reduced the risk of ischemic cardiovascular events in patients with a recent myocardial infarction compared to placebo.
+Low-dose colchicine significantly reduced ischemic cardiovascular events in patients with a recent MI.

 Clinical Implications: